Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/sasl-ht.md

 Discussion
 ==========

-"Version2 HT-*" mitigates the effect of a server-side key theft (the server doesn't know the key).
-The magic is hashed, just like the key was in Version1, thus it appears that Version2 provides the same robustness as Version1.
+"Enhanced HT-*" mitigates the effect of a server-side key theft (the server doesn't know the key).
+The magic is hashed, just like the key was in Simple, thus it appears that Enhanced provides the same robustness as Simple HT.

-Note that Version2 would require XEP-ISR-SASL2 to hand out a key string, the magic string and the server-verifier, i.e. it would require a change to the current state of XEP-ISR-SASL2.
+Note that Enhanced HT would require XEP-ISR-SASL2 to hand out a key string, the magic string and the server-verifier, i.e. it would require a change to the current state of XEP-ISR-SASL2.